isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/04a-using-redis-enterprise.md

 ```
 If you list the pods you'll see that the redis-cart pod is terminating.
 However your web site will continue to function!

+Go back to your browser and refresh it - it might take a little time to refresh, but after a minute or so you should see the online shop experience again.
+The only thing that has changed is that the cart is now being served by Redis Enterprise, so the cart is now highly available and scalable.

-### Note to Kubernetes/Knative experts
+### Side Note to Kubernetes/Knative experts

 If you know of a better way of achieving steps 4 thru' 6 above then do
 let me know.
 I was expecting some way of linking the port number so it
 could be discovered dynamically at run time, rather than hard-coding
 the port number into the file using a script!

 ## Redis Enterprise

 ### Redis Enterprise Cluster Manager UI

 The Redis Enterprise Cluster Manager UI is available via port forwarding.
-Its not intended that you manage the Redis Enterprise Cluster on Kubernetes using it (you should instead use `kubectl` and the [Redis Enterprise Cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md)), but many people are used to viewing this UI so its useful to view it.
+Its not intended that you manage the Redis Enterprise Cluster on Kubernetes using it (you should instead use `kubectl` and the [Redis Enterprise Cluster API]), but many people are used to viewing this UI so its useful to view it.

 To setup for this UI you'll need to:
 1. In one terminal setup up port forwarding port 8443 from your laptop to a Redis Enterprise pod